Sasha Filippov: Death

 On the evening of 23 December 1942, Filippov's parents were told by their neighbors that their son had been arrested by the Germans; Mr. and Mrs. Filippov had apparently been anticipating this event for several weeks.
 The Germans had discovered his spying activities and had sentenced him to death for espionage.

 His mother rushed out of their house to see her son being led barefoot by a German platoon through the falling snow, accompanied by two other prisoners, one of them a female.
 Filippov's mother passed him some food, apparently with the thought that her son was being led off into captivity.
 This was not to be the case.
 The procession was marched to a grove of peashrub trees on Bryanskaya street, where Filippov and the two others were hanged in view of neighbors and his parents.
 Mr. Filippov was unable to witness the actual execution of his son and left before this order was given, while Filippov's mother remained alone with the bodies of her son and two other youngsters' after the soldiers had marched off.

 Early in the 1980s, researchers found that the woman hanged together with Filippov was 22-year-old Maria "Masha" Uskova, a single mother from the nearby urban-type settlement Katrichev.
 The other hanged man still remains unidentified.

 Posthumous honors

 Filippov was awarded the Order of the Red Banner posthumously in 1944.
 In Volgograd, the former Bryanskaya Street where he lived now bears his name, as does the public school (No. 14) on that street.
 There is also a park named after him, where his grave and a memorial are situated.

 Portrayals in fiction

-Filippov is portrayed by Gabriel Thomson in the film Enemy at the Gates, in which his role and death are dramatized, as a twelve-year-old boy (Filippov was 17 years old) with some additional historical inaccuracies, such as Filippov being declared a traitor after his death.
+Filippov is portrayed by Gabriel Thomson in the film Enemy at the Gates, in which his role and death are dramatized, as a twelve-year-old boy (the actual Filippov was 17 years old) with some additional historical inaccuracies, such as Filippov being declared a traitor after his death.